FAQ > PJM

 Question: Will Generation Deactivation charges (PJM OATT Part V) be the responsibility of the SSO Suppliers or the Companies?

-Answer: Generation Deactivation charges will be the responsibility of the Companies.
+Answer: Generation Deactivation charges will be the responsibility of the Companies, except for suppliers serving customers in the Companies' transmission pilot program.

 PJM 00009